Job profile

 As a business adviser, you’ll need to:

-• Possess in-depth knowledge of the business support landscape and the ability to advise businesses on the range of options available
+• Possess extensive knowledge of business support options and advise businesses accordingly

-• Develop your own professional network of associates who can provide a broad range of business and enterprise support services to your clients
+• Establish a professional network of associates offering a variety of business support services

-• Build positive relationships with clients, partners, associates and networks
+• Cultivate positive relationships with clients, partners, associates, and networks

-• Attend meetings with networks and associates to ensure you keep up to date with global, national, regional and local business support initiatives to ensure your clients benefit
+• Attend meetings with networks and associates to stay informed about global, national, regional, and local business support initiatives

-• Provide start-up businesses with advice and guidance
+• Provide advice and guidance to start-up businesses

-• Provide tutoring on, for example, suitable business plans and cash flow plans
+• Provide tutoring on business plans and cash flow plans

-• Organise and deliver business networking events and business education seminars and workshops.
+• Organise and facilitate business networking events, seminars, and workshops.

 Salary